lawandorga/lawandorga-mail-server/doc/setup/debian.md

 * Shutdown the system (from outside the chroot: `halt -p`).
 * Boot the newly installed system.
 * Connect via SSH to the newly installed system.
-    - The fingerprint of the old system should fail verification and is to be removed
-      (but maybe noted down in case the old system is ever to be used again).
-    - Verify the new server key fingerprint noted down earlier.